What is Efflorescence and How to Prevent it (simplified)

 Salt stains on walls: More than just an eyesore

 We’ve seen efflorescence on many old buildings over the years.
-But when we found it on a new Melbourne apartment just one year after it was built in 2023, we realized there’s a gap in understanding this issue in the Australian construction industry.
+But when we found it on a new Melbourne apartment just one year after it was built in 2023, we realised there’s a gap in understanding this issue in the Australian construction industry.
 That’s why we’ve written this blog post.
 We want to explain what efflorescence is, why it happens, and how to prevent it.
 Our goal is to help property owners and builders better understand and address this common problem.

 Wet efflorescence on dark brickwork indicating moisture problems.